gravitl/netmaker-docs/pro/pro-setup.rst

 Setup your server
 =================================

-You will need the Licence Key and Tenant ID which you can find on the Settings tab.
+You will need the Licence Key and the Tenant ID which are found on the Settings tab.

 .. image:: images/pro-license-key2.jpg
     :width: 80%